Nolan Arenado Player Props: Cardinals vs. Yankees

-Nolan Arenado -- batting .243 with a double, three home runs, three walks and nine RBI in his past 10 games -- will be in action for the St. Louis Cardinals versus the New York Yankees, with Luis Severino on the mound, on June 30 at 8:15 PM ET.
+Nolan Arenado -- batting .243 with a double, three home runs, three walks and nine RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the New York Yankees, with Luis Severino on the hill, on July 1 at 2:15 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Astros.
+He had a one-hit showing in his last game (1-for-2) against the Astros.

 Nolan Arenado Game Info & Props vs. the Yankees